albertosantini/chess-bet/README.md

 - Add rating and stats games inputs to insert players not in FIDE database.

-- Remember the latest players typed between the sessions.
+- Save the latest players typed in the local storage.